bgourav/react-simple-form/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Extra
+this form is tested with dummy apis so to check the functionality, used the same credentials to register and login. you can use your apis, all you need to do is, replace the api url and keep attention to the keys as in the api.

+link of dummy api used is : https://reqres.in/

+login credentials:   email   : eve.holt@reqres.in
+                     password: cityslicka

+registration credentials:  email     : eve.holt@reqres.in
+                           password  : pistol

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />